kjutzn/SecretShotRootless/README.md

 Possability of getting banned using this tweak is very low, since this tweak doesn't interfere with Snapchat, i've been using this tweak for a year now and haven't been banned.

 **Supports iOS 15 and 16**
+should support ios 17 too (i don't have devices to test)

 Tested on Palera1n, meowbrek2 and NekoJB.
 All bugs can be reported in GitHub issues